OishiLab/OpenMAP-Di/README.md

 # OpenMAP-Di
 **OpenMAP-Di parcellates an infant's DTI brain scan into 169 anatomical regions.**

+## System Requirements
+### Operating System
+OpenMAP-Di has been tested on Linux (Ubuntu 22.04) and MacOS.
+Although untested, it should theoretically work on Windows as well.
+### Hardware Requirements
+Like the [nnU-Net hardware requirements for inference](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#hardware-requirements-for-inference), a GPU of at least 4 GB of available VRAM is recommended for faster predictions; however, inference times are typically still manageable on CPU and MPS (Apple M1/M2).

 ## Installation Instructions
 0. Create a Python 3 virtual environment.
 Activate the environment.
 ```